 The coaching industry is not a universally regulated one.
-Hence, it is quite common to see other individuals labeling themselves as coaches, but they do not have the proper training and credentials to support their claim.
-Therefore, when looking for a life coach, it is important to look for one properly trained.
-It has gained certification from accrediting organizations like the International Coaching Federation, European Mentoring & Coaching Council, and Center for Credentialing and Education.
-These organizations provide various assessments and training programs for life coaches to be properly labeled as professionals in their field.
+Hence, it is pretty common to see other individuals labeling themselves as coaches, but they do not have the proper training and credentials to support their claim.
+Therefore, when looking for a life coach, it is essential to look for one adequately trained.
+In addition, look for someone that has gained certification from accrediting organizations like the International Coaching Federation, European Mentoring & Coaching Council, and Center for Credentialing and Education.
+These organizations provide various assessments and training programs for life coaches to become professionals in their field.
 You can check the biography or profile of life coaches you look for online and see if they state that they have a certification or underwent a coach training program from any of these organizations.
 In addition, some life coaches are part of groups or other organizations, so check their website and see if they state there that their group is accredited by the organizations mentioned previously.
-A certified life coach is an ideal coach that you want to work with.
+A certified life coach is an ideal coach that you want to work with together.

 If you want to hire a life coach, do take note that their services are not free.
 Most life coaches provide a free consultation for your initial call with them, but beyond that, there will be fees associated with their services.
 Life coaching sessions usually charge per hour and range from around $50 per hour to several hundreds of dollars per hour.
 Life coaches can also offer monthly packages that include coaching services such as one-on-one sessions, assessments, and debriefings, e-mail and text support, and usage of online systems for goal tracking and accountability.
 The monthly packages can cost several hundreds of dollars, ranging from $200 to more than $500 per month.